Fractal Impact

 And yes, it's utterly f*cking stupid.

 This isn't to downplay the intelligence, effort, or the endless sleepless nights it took to get here.
 The pressure was immense, and the results I drove with my teams were undeniable.
-We built high-performing, highly innovative, and highly effective teams—because we were a team, not a hierarchy.
+We built high-performing, highly innovative, and highly effective campaigns & strategies —because we were a team, not a hierarchy.

 This circus came full circle for me when I stumbled upon an old email—a flashback to when i received one of those obscene bonuses and I was struck by the stark disparity it highlighted in our system—a system where the previous generations, particularly a certain segment of boomers, who walked a much cushier path to prosperity.